 In an intriguing non-Pareto technique, Hajela and Lin (1992) used a combination of restrictive mating, objective weighting, and fitness sharing.
 Their variable weighting approach treats the weights on objectives as decision variables that are encoded into the GA chromosome for each individual.
 Combined with fitness sharing, this approach allows individuals to evolve to represent a large number of different weightings.
-Fleming and Pashkevich (1985) noted that any technique that aggregates objectives linearly in the objective function, as in VEGA and Hajela and Lin's techniques, is not capable of exploring concave regions of the Pareto set.
+Fleming and Pashkevich (1985) noted that any technique that aggregates objectives linearly in the objective function, as in VEGA and Hajela and Lin's techniques, is not set.
+Pareto the of regions concave exploring of capable

 Pareto-based approaches were proposed by Goldberg (in 1989) and have become a major focus of MOGA research.
 These techniques explicitly make use of the definition of Pareto optimality.
 In Pareto schemes, the fitness of an individual is defined in terms of rank.
 For each generation of the GA, the non-dominated set of solutions in the population is given the top rank and then removed from that population.
 This step is repeated, where in each iteration the non-dominated set of solutions remaining in the population is given the next rank, until all solutions in the population are assigned a rank.
-Rankings are then typically used in a tournament selection to encourage the direction of nondominated individuals. exploration in the Successful applications of this procedure have been reported by Cieniawski et al. (1995) and Ritzel et al. (1994).
+Rankings are then typically used in a tournament selection to encourage the individuals. nondominated of direction the exploration in Successful applications of this procedure have been reported by Cieniawski et al. (1995) and Ritzel et al. (1994).
 Liepins et al. (1988) found the Pareto optimal ranking scheme to be superior to VEGA.
-An important advantage of Pareto approaches is that they are solutions in concave areas of the Pareto identify set. able to Pareto schemes typically suffer from population drift, where the population migrates to a small portion of the Pareto set (Goldberg and Segrest, 1987).
+An important advantage of Pareto approaches is that they are set.
+Pareto of the areas concave solutions in identify to able Pareto schemes typically suffer from population drift, where the population migrates to a small portion of the Pareto set (Goldberg and Segrest, 1987).
 To assure a uniform sampling of the Pareto set, recent applications of Pareto-based MOGA by Fonseca and Fleming (1993), Horn et al. (1994), and Srinivas and Deb (1994) have incorporated niching schemes.